bklevence/bklevence.github.io/_pages/about.md

 ## TL;DR

-- I maintain a variety of CNC machines for both work and play.
 - All about working with people in fabrication shop settings.
-- Current graduate student.
+- Human for a winking dog named Xena.
+- Gameboy Modder, Baker, Homebrewer, and former Web Store Operator.
 - Amateur Radio Handle: KD2RGZ
-- Human for a winking dog named Xena.
-- Dislocated Philadelphian as of 2017.
-- Homebrewer and former Web Store Operator.

 ## Work Experience

 ### Northern Valley Demarest

-Current Teacher of Technology and Engineering with various courses such as Freshman Engineering Foundations, Sophomore Innovation & Invention, and Senior STEM Capstone.
-Shop wrangler, advisor, and Table Top Gaming club Advisor.
+Teacher of Technology and Engineering.
+Rewritten curriculum for Freshman Engineering Foundations, Engineering 1, and Senior STEM Capstone.
+Machine Shop Artificer and Table Top Gaming club Advisor.
+2018-Present

 ### The Workshop School

-Manager of highschool wood, metal, printing, and digital fabrication shops from 2016-2018.
-Mentor of a student led afterschool design and fabrication business, FTC robotics club, as well as coding club and special elective.
-Acting I.T. network admin for a chromebook fleet, Windows and Apple labs, and loaner technology for a school of 300 students.
-Automated Google user management through GAM, streamlined deployment methods for students to take school benchmark and state mandated testing via chromebooks, as well as built simple webapps with students to manage technology hardware lending and use.
-Assisted in doubling student online and in person net sales to $16,000 and coached student team through multiple press events both for print and live tv media.
+Manager of high school wood, metal, printing, and digital fabrication shops from 2016-2018.
+Advisor to Workshop Industries, an entrepreneurship club, netting $25k in craft item sales over 2 years.
+Technology and network administrator to chromebook fleet and faculty Apple laptops.
+My job description was long!
+2016-2018

 ### University of the Arts
 **Pre-College Program**